mc611/DIHI_adult_decomp/README.md

 To-do list:

 * Hospital unit labels (LU_hospital_units table) in `P:/dihi_qi/data_pipeline/db/data_pipeline.db` needs to be updated by duh_dep_info_v06 (in next iteration)
-* ~~Truncate cohort (Now use cohort from 2015 to 2018)~~
 * Encounters that touch pediatric ICU and neonate ICU need to be excluded(in next iteration)
 * re-pull blood culture data as grouper has been updated (in next iteration)
-* Update data elements' prevalence and distribution check (for new cohort) and re-pull data elements (In Progress!)
+* pull medication data
-* Data elements and groupers (feature engineering) used for the model need to be updated by referencing data element prevalence and distribution
+* Data elements and groupers (feature engineering) used for the model need to be updated by referencing gap analysis
 * Data quality assurance for vitals needs to be refined (break down vitals into the three hospitals and into each distinct flo measurement name)
 * Data quality assurance for analytes, medications and diagnoses are pending
 * Medlist data hasn't been used (to support medication features)